Customer Success Salaries Will Increase (And Other Predictions)

 As a student of Customer Success, I was delighted to have the opportunity to interview Tyrone Anderson, VP of Customer Success at Lightstep.

-Tyler and I discussed different predictions and he shared some valuable advice for leaders looking ahead.
+Tyrone and I discussed different predictions and he shared some valuable advice for leaders looking ahead.
 You can watch the full interview and read some key takeaways below.

-Tyler touched on quite a number of topics in that interview, so let’s take some time to discuss each one...
+Tyrone touched on quite a number of topics in that interview, so let’s take some time to discuss each one...

 Customer Success compensation has been rising for years, and for good reason.
 Revenue and logo retention is becoming increasingly critical to company growth and survival, and it is Customer Success who owns KPIs like customer health, retention, and expansions… metrics that board members, investors, and executives really care about.
 That said, Tyrone's first prediction makes perfect sense: CS compensation will rise accordingly as we move forward.